The Hill, New Haven

 The Hill is the southwesternmost neighborhood of New Haven, Connecticut.
 As early as 1800, this area was known as "Sodom Hill".
 Located directly south of Downtown New Haven, this neighborhood is home to residential areas, some light industry, New Haven Union Station as well as Yale-New Haven Hospital and the Yale School of Medicine.

 History

 Originally a distinct suburb of New Haven, The Hill began its urban development in the early 1800s.
-The sub-neighborhood south of Columbus Ave now known as Trowbridge Square was established in the 1830s by brothers Nathaniel and Simeon Jocelyn.
+The sub-neighborhood south of Columbus Avenue now known as Trowbridge Square was established in the 1830s by brothers Nathaniel and Simeon Jocelyn.
 Known at first as the village of Spireworth, this enclave was founded as a rare example of a racially integrated planned community.